tanghao-xiaomi/docs/LICENSING.md

 By submitting a pull request, you agree that your contribution will be licensed under the terms above:

-- Documentation text contributions → CC BY-NC-ND 4.0
+- Documentation text contributions → CC BY-NC 4.0
 - Code contributions → Apache 2.0

 If you need different licensing terms for a contribution, please discuss with the maintainers before submitting.